remy-phelipot/gta5checkscript/README.md

 `C:\Program Files\Rockstar Games\`

-Execute using command prompt and Python.
+Execute using a command prompt and Python, or double-click the script.
 You may need to run as Administrator.

-*Note:* If you renamed the install directory, then you will need to modify the `script` where it says
+*Note:* If you renamed the install directory, then you will need to modify the script where it says

     gtaDirectory = 'Grand Theft Auto V'